Skip to main content

 Gem Instance

-1Gem Instance nameThe name of this particular instance.
-It must be unique within a given Pipeline.
-You can click this label to edit it.
+1Gem instance nameThe name of this particular gem instance.
+It must be unique within a given pipeline.

 Gem instance configuration

-1Gem Instance nameThe name of this particular instance.
-It must be unique within a given Pipeline.
+1Gem instance nameThe name of this particular gem instance.

-3Gem ConfigurationConfiguration for this instance.
-Each Gem Type will have a different UI.
-See the documentation for each Gem type for more information.
+3Gem configurationThe configuration for this instance.
+Each gem will be different.
+See the documentation for individual gems for more information.

-Inputs define the incoming connections accepted by the Gem.
-Most Gem types only accept one connection, but some (Such as Join) allow for as many inputs as you want.
+The Input tab defines the incoming connections accepted by the gem.
+Most gem types only accept one connection, but some (such as Join) allow for multiple inputs.

 Input UI

-2Add InputIf the Gem Type supports it, you can click this button to add more input ports to this instance
+2Add InputIf the gem supports multiple inputs, you can click this button to add more input ports to this instance.

-4Port schemaThe fields and schema types of the port.
-Will only appear when an upstream Gem instance is connected
+4Port schemaThe schema of the port (columns and column types).
+The schema will only appear when an input port is present.

 2Custom schemaToggle this to enable custom output schema editing